Guest Party Members

 - Brutal Honesty: Tries to inspire Grog by saying it's his destiny to kill Umbrasyl, but admits she's bold-faced lying within seconds.

-- Bus Crash: Chris Perkins jokes that she probably fell down the mountain and died shortly after Vox Machina fought Umbrasyl.
+- Bus Crash: Chris Perkins jokes that she probably was eaten by an owlbear shortly after Vox Machina fought Umbrasyl.

 - Cool Old Lady: Grog admired her since his youth and Zanror lets her rejoin the Herd with zero fuss.